Call of Duty: Black Ops 4: Multiplayer/Blackout

-In the year 2043, during a covert mission involving a mercenary group, Jessica Mason-Green, a US Army Specialist is presumably killed while her two squad mates, Donnie "Ruin" Walsh and Erin "Battery" Baker, escape with critical injuries.
+In 2043, during a covert mission involving a mercenary group, US Army Specialist Jessica Mason-Green is presumably killed in action while her squad mates, Donnie "Ruin" Walsh and Erin "Battery" Baker, escape with critical injuries.
 Two years later, Savannah Mason-Meyer, a trillionaire researcher and Jessica's sister, recruits ten of the world's most elite soldiers, including Ruin and Battery, for a top-secret project against an unknown threat.
 Savannah uses a Combat Immersion program to train the Specialists in a virtual simulation, with Sergeant Frank Woods acting as their instructor.

 While taking a break from training, Ruin discusses with Battery about their survival two years prior, and that he received a warning message from a mysterious individual.
 At some point, the individual contacts Ruin at his home, tipping him off to an ambush by mercenaries.
 Ruin survives the ordeal, and arrives at a warehouse where he confronts the individual, revealed to be Jessica who remained alive and went undercover.
 It is implied that Savannah intends to eliminate all the Specialists she hired, and that she was somehow responsible for the botched mission in 2043.
 Woods is then shown in an asylum, standing beside a wheelchair-using Alex Mason.
 As Mason mutters to himself, Woods tells him that it has always been him "in the box".

 Intel files unlocked from completing Specialist tutorial missions reveal additional stories.
 Savannah is revealed to be running Project Blackout, an experiment that is implied to be about resurrection of the dead through unknown means.
 The project was successful in reviving four subjects, referred to as "archetypes": Mason, Woods, Viktor Reznov, and Raul Menendez; the latter is tasked with overseeing the project alongside Savannah.
 Jessica, who disapproves of Savannah's actions, was revealed to have been actually shot by Savannah during a heated argument between the two sisters.
 Battery is revealed to have been seeing flashes of numbers, an effect of the brainwashing technique that Mason previously experienced during the Cold War, further hinting that the event of the mission in 2043 may not have been real.
 Woods, who is involved in a relationship with Savannah, is tasked with brainwashing Mason, using the same technique from before, for an unknown purpose.
 The latter was then allowed to meet Reznov, who Woods claims to have survived the events of Vorkuta.